jamkit-modules/jaxios/README.md

 # jaxios
-A simple HTTP client module for Jamkit, similar to axios
+A simple HTTP client module for Jamkit, akin to axios

 ## Examples